chrisjung0919/extra-personal-projects/README.md

 - `BMI` – A simple Body Mass Index calculator that takes user input and classifies BMI range.
 - `flashcards` – A customizable flashcard quiz app with options to add, view, delete, and shuffle flashcards.
 Includes a point system and save/load functionality.
 - `hangman` – A classic Hangman game with word guessing, limited attempts, and difficulty levels.
+- `rockpaperscissors` – A simple command-line Rock-Paper-Scissors game where the user plays against the computer until they choose to quit, with scores tracked throughout.
 ---

 ## 🛠 Languages & Tools